 This time of year can be difficult to get outside, and understandably, you may find it harder to avoid screen time with your kids.
 However, you can break up the day with some always important process art.
-Here are 6 Montessori-aligned, fun winter art activities for toddlers.
+Here are 6 Montessori winter activities for toddlers.

 - Melted Snowman – What you need: shaving cream, glue, construction paper, buttons (optional), paintbrush.

-Cut out carrot nose, hat and any other accessories from construction paper.
+Cut out a carrot nose, hat, and any other accessories from construction paper.
 If you have small buttons, use those too.

 Mix shaving cream and glue to create 3D “snow”.
 Talk about how snow melts and to get their imagination really going, ask your child how their snowman melted.

 My daughter really enjoyed this activity and ended up using her hands and an extra piece of paper.
 It kept her busy for a while.

 - Painting With A Glove/Mitten – What you need: paper, paint and an old, thin glove or mitten.
 A super simple art activity with no prep!

 Put a glove or mitten on your child and let them use their hand to paint.
 Talk about how it feels on their hand and let them really explore the different patterns it makes on the paper.

 - Snowflake Spray Art – What you need: contact paper, cardstock/thick paper, spray bottle, paint, water, bin, salt (optional).